dotnet/dotnet-docker/documentation/image-artifact-details.md

 ### alpine

 Licensing information is not present in Alpine images.
-Licenses are included as part of the Alpine documentation which is not part default Alpine experience.
+Licenses are included as part of the Alpine documentation which is not part of the default Alpine experience.
 Alpine discusses this in their [package license documentation](https://wiki.alpinelinux.org/wiki/Creating_an_Alpine_package#license).

 > Because we want to save space and don't like to have licenses all over our system we have decided to include the license in the doc subpackage.